 Citing Other Things

-How do you cite an interview, a government report, a tweet or other item from a social medium, or an open web page?
+How do you cite an interview, a tweet, or a public web page?

-The print and online versions of the styles listed on the left (e.g., APA) will all give examples of how to cite things that are not books or journal articles.
+The print and online versions of the styles listed on the blue pages on the left of this guide will give examples of how to cite things that are not books or journal articles.